alliance-genome/agr_curation/README.md

 ```
 Some notable commands are `s` for restarting the server to pick up java changes. `j` change the debugging level of the server, `q` or ctrl-c in order to stop the server.

+When running into issues when running/building the API, try a clean build by running `make clean` first.

 ### Running UI

 To build and run the UI, issue the following command: